Rishi-Bidani/local-cloud/README.md

 - [x] Implement some security features - Restricted access to other files on the system by blocking requests outside the home directory - This has been done for navigation(getting directory content), for downloading files and folders and for deleting files or folders
+  - [ ] File Chunking/Streaming for smoother downloads of larger files *currently working on this*
+- [ ] Improve UI
 - [ ] Password protect files (for downloading on other devices)
 - [ ] Non downloadable files
 - [ ] Move files into different directories